727800350/note/latex/computer/protocol.md

 **Server Reply Source Address Selection**
-   Some multi-homed hosts running DNS servers generate a reply using a source address that is not the same as the destination address from the client's request packet.
+   Some multi-homed hosts running DNS servers generate a reply using a source address that is not the same as the destination address from the client request packet.
 Such replies will be discarded by the client because the source address of the reply does not match that of a host to which the client sent the original request.
 That is, it appears to be an unsolicited response.